 49. One example of this widespread practice is Chicago police officer Jerome Finnigan, who was convicted and sentenced on federal criminal charges in 2011.
-One of the charges against

-Finnigan involved his attempt to hire a hitman to kill a police officer whom Finnigan believed would be a witness against him.
+One of the charges against Finnigan involved his attempt to hire a hitman to kill a police officer whom Finnigan believed would be a witness against him.

-ANSWER: Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the allegations in this Paragraph.
-Defendant Officers deny they engaged in any misconduct and therefore deny any remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they engaged in any misconduct, including subjecting Plaintiff to any of the alleged abuses described above, and therefore deny the allegations in this Paragraph directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph.

-50. Finnigan was part of a group of officers in the Defendant City's Special Operations Section who carried out robberies, home invasions, unlawful searches and seizures, and other crimes.
+50. Finnigan was part of a group of officers in the Defendant City's Special Operations Section who carried out robberies, home invasions, un-lawful searches and seizures, and other crimes.

 ANSWER: Defendant Officers lack knowledge or information sufficient to form a belief as to the truth of the allegations in this Paragraph.
-Defendant Officers deny they engaged in any misconduct and therefore deny any remaining allegations in this Paragraph.